 |Find beneficial in the long-run||YES||YES||NO||NO|

-Because these two parts of ourself seem so different, it can be quite hard to keep them both happy.
+Because these two parts of ourselves seem so different, it can be quite hard to keep them both happy.

 Several clients I have seen prioritise the experiential self over the narrative self.
 They spend most of their day doing enjoyable things at the expense of anything perceived as challenging or uncomfortable.
-Their experiential self is satisfied but their narrative self is not.
-Over time, they are likely to become more and more dissatisfied with where they are in their life, or the story that they tell.
+Their experiential self is satisfied, but their narrative self is not.
+Over time, they are likely to become more and more dissatisfied with where they are in their lives or the story they tell.

 The opposite can also happen but is seen less frequently.
-For these individuals, they work all the time, never eat any junk food or let themselves relax and have fun.
+These individuals work all the time, never eat any junk food, or let themselves relax and have fun.
 Instead, they clean all the time, put the kids first nonstop, exercise excessively, and never give themselves a break.
-Their narrative self can view themselves in a positive light and share this with others, but their experiential self is miserable.
+As a result, their narrative self can view themselves positively and share this with others, but their experiential self is miserable.

 Want to do vs Have to do